valentin-muller26/rna_sequencing/README.md

 - 2a_get_reference :Download reference genome (Mus_musculus.GRCm39.dna.primary_assembly.fa) and annotation (Mus_musculus.GRCm39.113.gtf) from Ensembl
 - 2b_hisat_index : Generate index of the reference genome using the tools hisat
 - 2c_hisat_mapping : Maps the reads to the reference genome using hisat and the following parameter :
-    - -1 : path to the first read
+    - -1 : path to the first mate
-    - -2 : path to the second read
+    - -2 : path to the second mate
     - -S : path to output file
     - --threads : number of threads use by hisat
     - --rna-strandness RF :  specify that the first read is the reverse strand